 2. Should I Write a Business Plan?

 You should absolutely write a business plan.
-A business plan is an important document that defines the details of your company, like your financial projections and operational goals.
+A business plan is an important document that defines the details of your business, like your financial projections and operational goals.
 With this document, you’ll be able to take strategic actions and secure lending from investors.

 3. Can I Initiate a Marketing Strategy?